International Institute for Species Exploration: State of observed species report

-The IISE also releases an annual report that inventories the complete list of species cataloged two years prior and discusses the state of new species discovery.
+The IISE also released an annual report that inventoried the complete list of species cataloged two years prior and discussed the state of new species discovery.
 The 2011 report, for example, found that 19,232 species were named in 2009, a 5.6% increase over the prior year.
-The report takes about two years to compile due to the lack of standardized registration for new species, and issue which IISE has campaigned for.
-It routinely finds that insects make up roughly half of all new species discovered, followed by vascular plants and arachnids.
+The report took about two years to compile due to the lack of standardized registration for new species, an issue on which the IISE campaigned.
+It routinely found that insects made up roughly half of all new species discovered, followed by vascular plants and arachnids.